isomerpages/nlb-biblioasia/_oct-to-dec-2013/“Mrs Beeton” in Malaya: Women, Cookbooks and the Makings of the Housewife.md

 This unravelling of the exotic and unknown is further augmented by a glossary of Malay and English names for local market produce.
 Moreover, the recipes are divided into European, Chinese, Indian and Malay sections – corresponding to the colonial scheme of racial classification.
 As knowledge is integral to power, cookbooks are conceivably part of colonialist attempts to bolster a coherent understanding of Malaya through mastery over "even the most mundane aspects of imperial life".[^37] The women who compiled these cookbooks are thus implicated in the making of the empire.

 In her study of European wives in British Malaya, Janice Brownfoot notes that *mems*, freed from household chores, devoted their time to charitable and voluntary welfare work through all female organisations such as the Y.W.C.A.
 Brownfoot argues that the formation of these groups indicated women's recognition of shared feminine interests that cut across racial and class lines.[^38] Instructing non-European women on cookery and other domestic skills allowed the *mem* to mobilise her knowledge towards uplifting the welfare of the colonial populace, thus exercising her civilising influence.
-Brownfoot describes the Y.W.C.A as at once both conservative and progressive because, despite its emphasis on the importance of traditional domestic duties and feminine skills, it exposed Asian women to Western ideas and methods.[^39]
+Brownfoot describes the Y.W.C.A. as at once both conservative and progressive because, despite its emphasis on the importance of traditional domestic duties and feminine skills, it exposed Asian women to Western ideas and methods.[^39]

 The Y.W.C.A. cookbook not only attests to the work accomplished by the association, but also uncovers the kind of community network and collaboration that made such an assemblage of information possible.
 While “*Mems*” *Own* was based on the experience of an individual housewife, the original Y.W.C.A. cookbook and its subsequent editions were put together with contributions and feedback from "readers of all nationalities".[^40]